soulbiz/logging-elk/installation/README.md

     sudo vim /etc/elasticsearch/elasticsearch.yml

 You will want to restrict outside access to your Elasticsearch instance (port 9200), so outsiders can't read your data or shutdown your Elasticsearch cluster through the HTTP API.
-Find the line that specifies `network.host`, uncomment it, and replace its value with "localhost" so it looks like this: elasticsearch.yml excerpt (updated)
+Find the line that specifies `network.host`, uncomment it, and replace its value with `localhost` so it looks like this:

+elasticsearch.yml excerpt (updated)

     network.host: localhost